TwilioQuest/Awesome-CS/World Teacher Day Challenge.md

 **Format:**

 Please use [this submission template](https://drive.google.com/file/d/1d38vgqsO3lj9Fh92aut_odu3gwW66WWy/view?usp=sharing) to submit your lesson plan.
-If you would like to include something else (video, app, anything else!) you can do so in the submission form.
-Please be sure to review the requirements below.
+If you would like to include something else (video, app, anything else!) you can do so in the submission form. **Please be sure to review the requirements below.**

-We will be sharing all submissions in the [public classroom resources repository.](https://github.com/TwilioQuest/Awesome-CS/tree/master/classroom-resources)

 **Requirements:**
 * Share with us why and how you came up with the lesson plan